Zelenskiy wants Ukrainian candidates to run in Donbass election

-KIEV (Reuters) - Ukraine’s president Vladimir Zelenskiy said on Thursday that Ukrainian candidates should take part in an election that is expected to be held in the east of the country, currently controlled by pro-Russian rebels.
+KIEV/SOCHI (Reuters) - Ukraine’s President Volodymyr Zelenskiy said on Thursday that Ukrainian candidates should take part in an election that is expected to be held in the east of the country, currently controlled by pro-Russian rebels.

+Zelenskiy made his comments two days after a breakthrough at talks between Moscow and Kiev opened the way to the first international summit in three years being convened on ending fighting in eastern Ukraine.

+The details of the peace plan have not yet been hashed out.
+Russian officials have welcomed the plan, but have not commented on specifics.

 “The election should not be held at gunpoint but in accordance with Ukrainian law, with access for candidates from Ukrainian political forces, Ukrainian media and international observers,” Zelenskiy said in televised comments on Thursday.

-He also said that all the internally displaced people should have an opportunity to vote.
+He also said that all the people internally displaced by the fighting should have an opportunity to vote.

-Zelenskiy made his comments two days after a breakthrough at talks between Moscow and Kiev opened the way to the first international summit in three years being convened on ending fighting in east Ukraine.

 Ukraine’s decision to agree to a peace plan, which suggests that the separatist region will be granted a special status and a local election will be held there, sparked protests in Kiev on Wednesday.